 - Consumer transparency tools – Supports Digital Product Passports accessible via QR codes, allowing consumers to verify sustainability claims directly

-By providing transparent, verifiable data throughout the tuna supply chain, SmarTuna helps ensure that tuna prices reflect genuine value rather than unsubstantiated claims.
-This transparency builds trust between producers, retailers, and consumers while supporting fair compensation for sustainable fishing practices, ultimately creating a more honest and accountable tuna market.
+By providing transparent, verifiable data throughout the supply chain, SmarTuna ensures tuna prices reflect genuine value rather than unsubstantiated claims, building trust between producers, retailers, and consumers.

 Discover how SmarTuna’s traceability solutions can provide the transparency your tuna supply chain needs to justify quality and sustainability investments.